anticliche/anticliche.FE-Nanodegree/notes/notes9_Browser Rendering Optimization.md

 ===========================

-#Lesson 5 - Styles and Layout
+#Lesson 5 - Styles and Layout（详解2）

 - You'll learn how accessing the wrong CSS properties at inopportune moments can create loads of extra work for the browser.
 - You'll debug multiple instances of one of the nastiest performance problems - Forced Synchronous Layout.